simp/simp-doc/docs/help/FAQ/Rsync.rst

    * named
    * dhcpd

 Large Files
 -----------

 Both the system kickstart images, and the clamav virus definitions are fairly large (100MB+).
-This isn't itself anissue.
+This isn't itself an issue.
 However, as the file changes over time, Puppet would have to transfer the entire file every time it changes.

 To access the accuracy of a file defined in the catalog, Puppet checksums the